rkunboxed/coinage/README.md

 * `gem install bundler` (installs the Bundler RubyGem)
 * `bundle install` (installs the other required RubyGems as defined in Gemfile)
 * `npm install` (installs the Node projects as defined in `package.json`)

+## Testing

+Unit testing is setup with Karma and Jasmine.
+Run `karma start karma.conf.js` to run the tests.